 Visit St. Petersburg without a visa: bilateral agreements

 There is a list of countries that have bilateral visa-free agreements with the Russian Federation and can visit St. Petersburg visa-free.
 There are former Soviet republics, of course, but also Asian countries and almost all the countries of South America.
-Well, let’s be honest, becoming Serbian, Brazilian or Thai for a trip to St. Petersburg is a bit excessive.
+Well, let’s be honest, becoming Serbian, Brazilian or Thai for a St. Petersburg visum is a bit excessive.

 St. Petersburg cruise visa